Age-Old Wisdom meets Modern Tools

 How to Identify a Silverfish

-Silverfish are small insects with long, thin, carrot-shaped bodies.
-They typically reach no more than three quarters of an inch in length and have a silvery-gray coloration.
-Their bodies have no obvious segmentation, and adults are covered with thin scales resembling those of a fish.
-They are easily identified by the two long antennae stemming from their heads and the three tail-like appendages on their back-ends.
+They resemble a fish due to their shiny silver, scaly bodies that taper gradually to the rear.
+Their bodies have no obvious segmentation, and are easily identified by the two slender antennae stemming from their heads and the three tail-like appendages on their back-ends.
 They are smaller and thinner than cockroaches, and a different color than the similarly-sized earwig.